Vancouver Island University: Buildings and facilities

 The main campus located in Nanaimo has 1030000 sqft of built space.
 At this main campus, the most recent facility is the Dr. Ralph Nilson Centre for Health & Science and a new Marine, Automotive and Trades Complex, built with funding from the federal and provincial governments as well as through community support.

-Another recently completed project is a district geo-exchange energy system, which uses the energy stored in the water found in the abandoned Wakesiah coal mine underneath the Nanaimo campus to heat and cool some of the university's facilities.
+Another completed project is a district geo-exchange energy system, which uses the energy stored in the water found in the abandoned Wakesiah coal mine underneath the Nanaimo campus to heat and cool some of the university's facilities.
 This system is the first of its kind in Canada.
 It leverages the long-abandoned coal mining infrastructure to enable an environmentally responsible heating and cooling solution.
 This open loop geo-exchange system consumes no groundwater while heating and cooling buildings for only the cost of pumping the water.
 The electricity to power the pumps comes from hydroelectric sources, leading to a zero emissions heating and cooling solution.

 In 2006, a 39000 sqft Faculty of Management Centre opened certified Leadership in Energy and Environmental Design (LEED), and a renovated 100000 sqft library (completed 2005) that offers extensive online and print collections, a special collections reading room, group study rooms, multimedia AV rooms, and computer stations.
 The VIU Campus Store is also located in the library building.

 The Nanaimo campus is home to the Richard W. Johnston Centre for International Education, a gymnasium and fitness facilities; art and music studios; science and computer labs; research centres; a campus career centre; cafeterias; and a student centre on a 92 acre campus.

-Other notable areas on the Nanaimo campus include Shq'apthut: A Gathering Place, which houses the university's Services for Aboriginal Students; the Kwulasulwut Garden that honours Coast Salish elder and retired VIU Elder-in-Residence Ellen White; two traditional Japanese-style gardens; and the Jardin des quatorze (Garden of the Fourteen), which commemorates the women who died in the 1989 mass shooting at the École Polytechnique in Montreal.
+Other notable areas on the Nanaimo campus include Shq'apthut: A Gathering Place, which houses the Elders-in-Residence and staff from VIU's Office of Indigenous Education and Engagement; the Kwulasulwut Garden that honours Coast Salish elder and retired VIU Elder-in-Residence Ellen White; two traditional Japanese-style gardens; and the Jardin des quatorze (Garden of the Fourteen), which commemorates the women who died in the 1989 mass shooting at the École Polytechnique in Montreal.